Mountain America Stadium: College football

 The first game played at the stadium was on October 4, 1958.
 Arizona State defeated West Texas State 16–13.

 On September 21, 1996, the playing surface was named "Frank Kush Field" in honor of notable former ASU football coach Frank Kush.
 That night ASU shut out #1 Nebraska 19–0.
 Kush became head coach in the same year Sun Devil Stadium opened; reflecting the Sun Devils' rise to prominence under his watch, the stadium's capacity more than doubled during his 21-year tenure.
 The largest crowd ever seated for a college football game at the stadium was 80,470 for the 1999 Fiesta Bowl, where the Tennessee Volunteers beat the Florida State Seminoles, 23–16 on January 4, 1999, to win the National Championship.

 Sun Devil Stadium hosted the Fiesta Bowl from 1971 to 2006.
 During the 1998 and 2002 seasons, the Fiesta Bowl doubled as the BCS National Championship Game.

 The Cactus Bowl (formerly called the Buffalo Wild Wings, Insight and Copper Bowl) moved to Sun Devil Stadium from Chase Field in 2006, after the Fiesta Bowl relocated to the newly opened State Farm Stadium in Glendale.
+As mentioned above, the bowl returned to Chase Field after the stadium renovations began; it has remained there ever since but will return to the stadium in 2026.